Social Distancing will change how companies use conference rooms for meetings.

 For situations where a company cannot afford to give up larger spaces for smaller meetings, workplace teams need not fret.
 COVID-related WFH mandates have pushed employees and managers to adopt greater familiarity with conducting remote meetings.
 Ideally, employees will appreciate these enhanced safety efforts and forgive the novelty of remote conferencing, albeit inconvenient at times.

-Density customers can use a variety of reporting methods on their people-count and conference room-usage data to help evaluate the impact COVID-19 capacity limits on conference rooms.
+Density customers can use a variety of reporting methods on their people-count and conference room-usage data to help evaluate the impact of capacity limits on conference rooms.
 They also can use this data to manage conference room allocation going forward.

 Density provides detailed reporting on per-conference room usage, including: